The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of bosonic conserved surface layer integrals

-Moreover, by suitably renaming the integration variables~$\alpha$ and~$\beta$ we arrange that~$A_\u$ is always evaluated at~$\alpha y + (1-\alpha)x$, whereas~$A_\v$ is always evaluated at~$\beta y + (1-\beta)x$.
-A straightforward computation gives the result. \QED We now compute the resulting effect on the Lagrangian: \begin{Prp} The contribution to the fermionic projector of Lemma~\ref{lemmalog} affects the second variation of the Lagrangian to the order~$\sim \delta^{-4} \cdot F^2 \,\varepsilon^2/t^2$ by a term of the form
+We now compute the resulting effect on the Lagrangian: \begin{Prp} The contribution to the fermionic projector of Lemma~{\rm \ref{lemmalog}} affects the second variation of the Lagrangian to the order~${\sim} \delta^{-4} \cdot F^2 \varepsilon^2/t^2$ by a term of the form

-where~$c$ is a real constant. \end{Prp} \Proof Computing the perturbation of the eigenvalues of the closed chain as in~\cite[Appendix~B.5]{cfs}, to the considered order on the light cone we obtain for the perturbation of the Lagrangian an expression of the form
+where~$c$ is a real constant. \end{Prp} \begin{proof} Computing the perturbation of the eigenvalues of the closed chain as in~\cite[Appendix~B.5]{cfs}, to the considered order on the light cone we obtain for the perturbation of the Lagrangian an expression of the form

 with a complex constant~$C$.
-Here the factor~$i$ is enforced by the fact that the left side is real-valued.
+Here the factor~$i$ can be understood from the fact that the left side is real-valued.

 Let us analyze the symmetry when exchanging~$x$ and~$y$.
 Obviously, the left side is anti-symmetric.
 In the line integrals, exchanging~$x$ and~$y$ corresponds to the replacements